Picksterpicky/Tab-Bomb-Virus/README.md

 # Tab-Bomb-Virus
 A slightly dangerous virus

+Disclaimer:
+This is for educational and prank purposes ONLY.
+You can send this to friends as a joke but DO NOT use this for malicious purposes.

 Warning:
 Your PC's power supply will have to be cut in order to remove the virus unless you use Alt, F4 to shut down your PC.